Come, walk Arlington Massachusetts, to explore the town's history and its

 Arlington witnessed Paul Revere's ride and the first battle of the

 American Revolution.
-In the 19th century, the town saw the quick
+In the 19th century, housing grew quickly as real

 converted the hilly farmland into homes.
 Architectural gems are dotted